-We state our main result in two forms, first in a simple manner that illustrates the main idea and structure of the result, and secondly a more detailed theorem that gives the best possible bound and states in detail what one can choose as a parallel input state.
+We state our main result in two forms, first in a simple manner that illustrates the main idea and structure of the result, and secondly a more detailed theorem that gives a tighter bound, and which states in detail what one can choose as a parallel input state.

 Remember that there is a tradeoff in minimizing the type~I and type~II errors.
 In the context of a strategy, for a given type~I error $\alpha$ we will write the best achievable type~II error as $\beta(\alpha)$.
-We are especially interested in the exponential decay rate of the type~II error with the number of channel uses, i.e. if some strategy involving $n$ uses of the channel has type~II error $\beta(\alpha)$, we are interested in the quantity $-\frac{1}{n} \log(\beta(\alpha))$.
-Our main result compares this error decay rate per channel use between sequential and parallel strategies:
+We are especially interested in the exponential decay rate of the type~II error with the number of channel uses; i.e., if some strategy involving $n$ uses of the channel has type~II error $\beta(\alpha)$, we are interested in the quantity $-\frac{1}{n} \log(\beta(\alpha))$.
+Our main result compares this error decay rate per channel use between adaptive and parallel strategies: